IanLewis42/GravStorm/readme.txt

 INSTALLATION
 ------------
 Go to https://github.com/IanLewis42/GravStorm
-Click the button labelled 'Download Zip'.
+Click the button labelled 'Clone or Download' and then 'Download Zip'.

 Save the zip file, and unzip the contents of this into the directory of your choice.